 Registration for classes takes place before the start of each semester; dates and times are published in the semester schedule and advertised.
 New student mandatory orientation is required to assist first-time students with the registration process and academic advising.
-Consult the semester schedule on the ACC website or contact the Registrar's Office (VLH 108) in Alpena or the Huron Shores Campus Office in Oscoda.
+Consult the semester schedule on the ACC website or contact the Registrar's Office (VLH 108) in Alpena or the Oscoda Campus office.